hydephp/action/README.md

 Note that the GitHub token must have the proper permissions.
 You also need to configure your repository to use GitHub Pages using the Actions workflow.

+You can enable Pages by visiting the Pages section of your repository settings, and setting the build and deployment source to GitHub Actions.

 ### Configuration Options

 There are a few more configuration options available, that can be supplied to the action using the `with` keyword, as shown in the examples above.